ngsankha/ngsankha.github.io/about.md

 <img src="images/pp.jpeg" class="pp">

 Hi!
 I'm Sankha.
 I am a Ph.D. student in [Computer Science](https://cs.umd.edu) at the [University of Maryland](https://umd.edu), advised by [Prof. Jeff Foster](http://www.cs.tufts.edu/~jfoster/) and [Prof. David Van Horn](http://www.cs.umd.edu/~dvanhorn/).
 I work with the folks at the [PLUM](https://plum-umd.github.io/) group.
+I am interested in programming languages design, program analysis and synthesis.

-I am interested in programming languages and formal methods with a focus on foundational, yet practical, techniques that facilitate understanding programs, improve software reliability, and in general, help in building functionally correct software.
-Currently, I work on building expressive type systems and verification tools for Ruby programs and scaling them to work on large Ruby on Rails web applications.
+My research is focused on program synthesis that facilitate automatic construction of functionally correct software from lightweight formal specifications such as tests and types.
+My tool [RbSyn](https://github.com/ngsankha/rbsyn) demonstrates the approach by automatically synthesizing methods for Ruby on Rails apps.

-In the past, I have worked at [BrowserStack](https://www.browserstack.com) where I helped build infrastructure to allow developers to test apps and websites at large scale.
-I also used to contribute to SpiderMonkey - Mozilla Firefox's JavaScript engine.
+Previously, I used to work at [BrowserStack](https://www.browserstack.com) where I helped build large scale testing infrastructure for apps and websites.
+I also used to contribute to [SpiderMonkey](https://spidermonkey.dev/) - Mozilla Firefox's JavaScript engine.

 ---
 ### News